MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 You can use the new Power Pages Management app to edit new websites that are created by using the enhanced data model.

-## Known issues

-- Because webpages search for enhanced data model isn't working, search results won't include results from webpages and chatbots won't be able to respond with answers from webpages.

 ## See also

 - [Use solutions with Power Pages](../configure/power-pages-solutions.md)